 How is it the way of working?
 We immediately also thought of how would it be integrated change management, talk to IT to understand how it would be organized within the enterprise application landscape.
 And that was really new at that time, because now if you would talk to enterprises, everybody has, of course, like an enterprise architecture.

-But at the time in 2011 and 12 and 13, when we talked about those things, that was still like if we talked to IT and asked like, how are we going to be integrated and maintained and having service contracts and those things, it was really regarded novel and something that a lot of companies were not yet taking into account yet.
-That also with applications, you have to
+But at the time in 2011 and 2012 and 2013, when we talked about those things, that was still like if we talked to IT and asked like, how are we going to be integrated and maintained and having service contracts and those things, it was really regarded novel and something that a lot of companies were not yet taking into account yet.

-think ahead and think like, when will you need like a refactoring or you will need to have, of course, security, one factor authentication, two factor authentication, like, you know, when do you switch to more secure measurements?
-And yeah, that were things that we took into account from the beginning that made us often difficult, of course, in sales conversations because we were
+That also with applications, you have to think ahead and think like, when will you need like a refactoring or you will need to have, of course, security, one-factor authentication, two-factor authentication, like, you know, when do you switch to more secure measurements?
+And yeah, that were things that we took into account from the beginning that made us often difficult.

-like more expensive, but in the end, the ones that did work with us always saw the benefit of having a complete price instead of like parts, a partial price, and then had to pay up later on.
-And I think in the, what is happening today with artificial intelligence is a little bit, I feel the same than with the mobile applications at the time is that everybody wants to start it.
-They all think that it’s going to, how do you say?
+Of course, in sales conversations because we were more expensive, but in the end, the ones that did work with us always saw the benefit of having a complete price instead of parts, a partial price, and then had to pay up later on.
+And I think what is happening today with artificial intelligence is a little bit, I feel the same than with the mobile applications at the time is that everybody wants to start it.

-raise efficiency and that they can, fire a lot of people because AI is going to take over a lot of jobs, but one forgets that actually the jobs will, that will be replaced.
+They all think that it’s going to raise efficiency and that they can fire a lot of people because AI is going to take over a lot of jobs, but one forgets that actually the jobs will, that will be replaced.
 It will, will go away.
 We will be replaced by other kinds of profiles because just like mobile applications needed to be updated and secured and to be checked whether they were still working properly.
-You will have to do the same with artificial intelligence.

-systems to see whether they’re still working properly and being maintained and not being hacked or still giving output that you desire.
+You will have to do the same with artificial intelligence systems to see whether they’re still working properly and being maintained and not being hacked or still giving the output that you desire.
 And that was what we did differently.

 Johan van Mil (10:06.019)